mjordan/droptoislandora/README.md

 # Drop to Islandora

 A proof of concept application for a headless Islandora.
-Provides a desktop shortcut for Ubuntu that lets users "drop a file into Islandora."
+Provides a desktop shortcut for Ubuntu that lets users drop a file into Islandora.

 ## Requirements